jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 }
 ~~~~

-The properties holding addresses are named by the relationship between
+Here the keys of the mappings which hold addresses are named by the
+relationship between
 the parent and child nodes rather than the type of the child.
 There are
 two ways we may be able to select objects out as addresses.
 Firstly,
 because of an ontology which subtypes 'residence', 'premises', and